CauaS1/whatsapp/README.md

 # WhatAapp
 This project is a WhatsApp copy.
 In this update the pages are created dynamically.

-## Before vs After
+## Before vs Now

 <strong>Before:</strong> All of the project was only design, so if I had 15 differents people, I had the same `<View>`, `<Text>`, `<Image/>` 15 times  <br>
-<strong>After:</strong> Now its all dynamically, where the 15 people are create only 1 time, with `<FlatList>`.
+<strong>Now:</strong> Now its all dynamically, where the 15 people are create only 1 time, with `<FlatList>`.
 I did a Modal that show the Status with a time limit,
 and show the Profile Photo style Instagram.

 ## Pages